thindil/steamsky/bin/doc/MODDING.md

 * Tag `material` contains data about material used to craft recipe.
 If you want to add more materials to recipe, just add new tag `material` with proper data.
     * Attribute `type` is item type of material need for recipe.
+The maximum length is 64 characters.
     * Attribute `amount` is amount of crafting materials needed for recipe.
 Zero value for updating recipe means that this material should be removed.
 * Attribute `result`: Item index which will be produced by recipe (you can